Universal Health Services, Inc. research snapshot

 Fundamental monitor

-Position sizing should reflect that UHS can look statistically cheap before policy, legal, labor, or sentiment risk appears in reported EPS.
+Position sizing should reflect that UHS can look statistically cheap before Medicaid policy, legal, labor, or sentiment risk appears in reported EPS.

 Investment research summary